AndreaRaffaelli/ICCBD_notes/data_storage/data_storage.md

 ## MongoDB

-Documento store DB, they define a xml/json/proprietary format fo documents.
+Document store DB, they define a xml/json/proprietary format for documents.
 Heavy configuration out of band, very fast in band.
-As many others is based on shards,
+As many others is based on shards.

 Mongo has a distributed architecture: a router, the access point, tells you where to find data.
 Collection partitioning using shard key: hash-based to obtain a balanced distribution (not granted).